akifejaz/adash/README.md

 ```

 The first request to `/api/manifest` fetches the releases list from
 `api.github.com` and writes `dashboard/manifest.json`.
-The "⟳" button on
+The refresh
-the top bar forces a refresh; the in-process cache lives for
+button on the top bar forces a re-fetch; the in-process cache lives for
-`ATESOR_TTL_SECONDS` (default 10 minutes) so casual reloads don't hit
+`ATESOR_TTL_SECONDS` (default 10 minutes).
-GitHub.

-Optional one-shot CLI (warm or rebuild the manifest from the shell):
+Rebuild the manifest from the shell without starting the server:

 ```bash
 python -m dashboard.github_source --owner akifejaz --repo atesor